-The algorithm Google uses to calculate which pages rank in which order is shrouded in mystery.
-None of us will ever know for sure.
+The algorithm Google uses to calculate which pages rank organically is complicated and not 100% known.
 But we do know some of the things Google looks for.
 That also means you are never done with SEO.
 After you reach the first page, you need to keep optimizing to maintain your spot or achieve better rankings.
 Keep in mind that Google updates its algorithm and ranking signals all the time.

 It increases website exposure.

 No one will see your website unless it ranks well on Google.
 High organic rankings result in a lot of free traffic.
-And when you have more traffic, you will witness better conversion rates.
-Even if users don't click on your link, being on the first page of Google can get your website seen by a huge amount of people.
+And when you have more traffic, you’ll get more conversions and sales.
+Even if users don’t click on your link, being on the first page of Google will increase your brand awareness.

 The study also found out that the #1 result will garner a click-through rate of as much as 31.7%.
 Moreover, moving up one spot from your initial ranking will boost your CTR by up to 30.8%.

 You should never be satisfied with your ranking.
-With this mindset, you will keep going even after you reached the top spot.
+With this mindset, you will keep going even after you reach the top spot.

 Google searchers often associate first page results as trustworthy websites.
 If your page is ranking outside the top page, not only are you not going to be seen by thousands of people, but they aren’t going to associate your brand with their search.